Self-Guided Tour

 (approximately 35 minutes – follow numbers on map)

-1. New LCCLT Gate, designed and built by Bernard Spenle and Julia Hill, December 2015.
+1. LCCLT gate, designed and built by Bernard Spenle and Julia Hill, December 2015.
 Address mosaic (270 Arizona Avenue NE) by founding trustee Miriam Herbers, 2016.
-Mailbox for membership forms and donations as well as U.S. mail.
+Mailbox for donations as well as U.S. mail.
 Peace Garden, four beds divided by paths in shape of peace sign.
 Used for Human Peace Sign Vigil on July 4, 2007.

 2. Right – Bulletin board, available to the community for posting info and announcements.

 3. Path downhill to left leads to new Pollinator Bed (2016), Dekalb Gardens, wooden compost bins from Terra Nova Compost Workshop (2016), an ongoing project.
 Nelms Avenue Farm and Bee Hives at the end of the path on the right.
-Farm currently used by “Dads & Uncles” mentoring program for youth.
-Ongoing project: non-toxic clearing of weeds on Dekalb Avenue embankment (left of path), planting of native grasses/flowers/trees with Trees Atlanta and landscape architect and neighbor Leah Pine.
-LCCLT still paying for help with weeding and watering until plants are established & new plantings completed.
+Ongoing project: non-toxic clearing of weeds on Dekalb Avenue embankment (left of path), planting of native grasses/flowers/trees with Trees Atlanta and a landscape architect.

-4. Main Path, right – Well Housing, small wooden structure behind shrubbery.
-Well drilled 500 ft. down into granite substrate (1990, grant from Amoco Foundation thru SouthFace Institute).
+4. Main Path, right – Well housing, small wooden structure behind shrubbery.
+Well drilled 500 feet down into granite substrate (1990, grant from Amoco Foundation thru SouthFace Institute).
 Left – Path Gardens, revamped in 2015 with anonymous $500 materials donation.
-Solar Panel powers pump 100 ft. down in well, pumping water to 1600-gallon holding tank to irrigate gardens (see #9).
-Rain Water Catchment Tower at end of gardens built by Bernard Spenle (May 2013, $1,000 City of Atlanta “Love Your Block” Grant).
+Solar Panel powers pump 100 feet down in well, pumping water to 1600-gallon holding tank to irrigate gardens (see #9).
+Rain Water catchment tower at end of gardens built by Bernard Spenle (May 2013, $1000 City of Atlanta “Love Your Block” Grant).

-5. Right – Restroom, completed 2001, free magazines (donated), LCCLT brochures and calendar postcards available here.
+5. Right – Restroom, completed 2001.
 Painting inside by Ray Pague, 2016.
-Bike Rack (grant from the city to NPU-N, one of several placed around the neighborhood by Amy Stout).
+Bike rack (grant from the city to NPU-N, one of several placed around the neighborhood by Amy Stout).

-6. Left – Playground and Big Gazebo (1993, donation from neighbor Kathy Kennedy).
-Home to potlucks, annual July 4th Cook-off, Pumpkin Carving, Easter Egg hunt.
+6. Left – Playground and big gazebo (1993, donation from neighbor Kathy Kennedy).
+Home to potlucks, July 4th cook-offs, pumpkin carving, Easter egg hunts.
 Fresh sand added several times a year.
-Rain barrels along fence catch water from roof of Stage (#7) to irrigate Dekalb Ave. gardens below (#3).
+Rain barrels along fence catch water from roof of stage (#7) to irrigate Dekalb Avenue gardens below (#3).

 7. Left – Stage (2002), amphitheater and fire pit.
-Home to performances, movies, Drum Circles (1st & 3rd Saturday nights each month since 1990), music festival fundraisers, weddings.
-(October 2013, $1,000 grant from Councilperson Natalyn Archibong’s office thru Lake Claire Neighbors for side wall of amphitheater, stone benches, picnic tables, plantings.
+Named “The Mark” after founding trustee Mark Sanger after his passing in 2003.
+Home to performances, movies, drum circles (1st Saturday of each month since 1990), music festival fundraisers, weddings.
+(October 2013, $1000 grant from Councilperson Natalyn Archibong’s office thru Lake Claire Neighbors for side wall of amphitheater, stone benches, picnic tables, plantings.
 Project in progress: replacing fence behind stage (funds raised by neighborhood band Webster, performing on Land Trust stage, May 2016).

 8. Right – Olympic Shed, built for 1996 Olympics campground as two-hole outhouse, revamped into storage shed for festival supplies.